joshkalsi/Northcoders-News-Backend/README.md

           });
       });
 ```
-It will also check that any errors are correctly handled and a proper response is sent - for example, an invalid request will return a 400 code and an appropriate message.
+It will then check that any errors are correctly handled and a proper response is sent - for example, an invalid request will return a 400 code and an appropriate message:

 ```
 it('GET returns 400 error for invalid topic slug', () => {